sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4. Provide a structured format for event data with pre-defined schema.
 5. Provide the ability to stream at the max of 10K events per second to external clients.
 6. provide a way to ensure events are immutable across SONiC releases, but can be deprecated.
-7. Provide 99.5% of reliability - From event generated to end client.
+7. Provide (TODO) 99.5% of reliability - From event generated to end client.

 # Problems to solve